What Are The Storage Limits?

 On the virtual infrastructure side, datastores are the file systems on which the VMs' virtual disks are stored.

 Currently, Tier 1 datastores are 2.5 TB and Tier 2 datastores are 5 TB.
 We cap space utilization of these datastores at 80% to allow for overhead (primarily VM snapshot usage) and that determines the virtual disk limits.
-They are sized based on estimated I/O requirements, average virtual disk sizes, and limiting failure domains.
-All of these limits are indented to meet the majority of customers' needs for friction-less self-provisioning while providing a well performing shared environment.
+Limits are set on the basis of estimated I/O requirements, average virtual disk sizes, and limiting failure domains.
+All of these limits are indented to meet the majority of customers' needs for frictionless self-provisioning while providing a well-performing shared environment.

 Virtual disks can be concatenated at the OS level to make larger volumes.
-Make sure you understand the risks, benefits and operation of your OS's disk concatenation features.
+Make sure you understand the risks, benefits, and operational details of your OS's disk concatenation features.

 If OS-level disk concatenation is not appropriate for your application, please open a ticket and the UT-VMG team (utvmg-support@austin.utexas.edu) will go over your requirements and determine if they can be met.